Davis, T. Knee X-rays, Don't Forget the Bubbles, 2014. Available at:

 4. Check the tibio-femoral alignment

 Draw a line along the margin of the lateral femoral condyle.
-The tibia should be within 0.5 cm of this line, otherwise it suggests a tibial plateau fracture.
+The tibia should be within 0.5 cm of this line, otherwise, it suggests a tibial plateau fracture.

-5. Looks at the tibial plateaus
+5. Look at the tibial plateau

 Check for a tibial plateau avulsion from the lateral edge (Segond fracture)